 102 State St

 Hood River, OR 97031

 Farmers Conservation Alliance

 Farmers Conservation Alliance is a 501(c)(3) non-profit organization which, as a federal contractor, is assisting NRCS and the sponsors in the Watershed Plan - Environmental Assessment process.

 Please note: Before including your address, phone number, email address, or other personal identifying information in your comment, be advised that your entire comment – including your personal identifying information – may be made publicly available at any time.
 While you can ask us in your comment to withhold from public review your personal identifying information, we cannot guarantee that we will be able to do so.

 Further information on the public involvement process can be found at the Council of Environmental Quality's Citizens Guide to NEPA.

-Documents from earlier in the planning and public process.
+Documents from the public scoping process.